AlvaroFurlani/modified_matplotlib_defaults/README.md

 Using this approach to modify plotting settings is especially useful when working on multiple projects, and a different set of defaults is applied to each one.
 In this way, the default values are easily modified for all plots in a given project, and reproducibility is guaranteed when producing the plots in different environments and/or at another time.

-Note 1 -- the description below adopts the following convention:
+Note 1: the description below adopts the following convention:
 ```python
 import matplotlib.pyplot as plt
 from matplotlib import rc_file
 rc_file('my_mpl_settings') # file containing your settings (include path if not located in the current directory)
 ```

 The modifications to the default values shown in this repository represent my personal preferences; you may need to modify it further to adapt to your own needs/preferences.
-If you do change any setting in the file *my_mpl_settings*, make sure to run the line of code ```rc_file()``` again so that the modifications are reflected in the created plots.
+If you do change any setting in the file *my_mpl_settings*, make sure to run the line of code ```rc_file()``` again so that the modifications are reflected in the subsequent plots.

 Moreover, the default matplotlib default settings can be restored through:
 ```python
 plt.rcdefaults()
 ```

-Note 2 -- the same modifications to the matplotlib default settings could be obtained by inserting the code below instead of ```rc_file()```, although it is less straightforward and more error-prone:
+Note 2: the same modifications to the matplotlib default settings could be obtained by inserting the code below instead of ```rc_file()```, although it is less straightforward and more error-prone:
 ```python
 plt.rcParams.update({'figure.figsize': (3.5, 1.5), 'figure.constrained_layout.use': True,
                      'figure.constrained_layout.h_pad': 0.01389, 'figure.constrained_layout.w_pad': 0.01389,